superDuperCyberTechno/nomo/README.md

 ## nomo

-It's dark gray, light gray and a little blue.
+It's a simple colorscheme for Vim.
+It uses three colors: The whiteish one, the grayish one, and the blackish one.
 No' mo'.